LibraryCarpentry/lc-open-refine/episodes/05-advance-functions.md

 The next exercise demonstrates this two stage process in full.

-### Exercise 11: Retrieving journal details from CrossRef via ISSN
+>### Exercise 11: Retrieving journal details from CrossRef via ISSN
-Because retrieving data from external URLs takes time, this exercise targets a single line in the data.
+>Because retrieving data from external URLs takes time, this exercise targets a single line in the data.
 In reality you would want to run this over many rows (and probably go and do something else while it ran)
+>

-* Select a single row from the data set which contains an ISSN by:
+>* Select a single row from the data set which contains an ISSN by:
-    * Clicking the star icon for the relevant row in the first column
+>    * Clicking the star icon for the relevant row in the first column
-    * Facet by Star
+>    * Facet by Star
-    * Choose the single row
+>    * Choose the single row
-* In the ISSN column use the dropdown menu to choose 'Edit column->Add column by fetching URLs'
+>* In the ISSN column use the dropdown menu to choose 'Edit column->Add column by fetching URLs'
-* Give the column a name e.g. "Journal details"
+>* Give the column a name e.g. "Journal details"
-* In the expression box you need to write some GREL where the output of the expression is a URL which can be used to retrieve data (the format of the data could be HTML, XML, JSON, or some other text format)
+>* In the expression box you need to write some GREL where the output of the expression is a URL which can be used to retrieve data (the format of the data could be HTML, XML, JSON, or some other text format)
+>

-In this case we are going to use the CrossRef api (read more about the CrossRef service at [http://www.crossref.org](http://www.crossref.org), read more about the API we are going to use at [https://github.com/CrossRef/rest-api-doc/blob/master/rest_api.md)](https://github.com/CrossRef/rest-api-doc/blob/master/rest_api.md))
+>In this case we are going to use the CrossRef api (read more about the CrossRef service at [http://www.crossref.org](http://www.crossref.org), read more about the API we are going to use at [https://github.com/CrossRef/rest-api-doc/blob/master/rest_api.md)](https://github.com/CrossRef/rest-api-doc/blob/master/rest_api.md))
+>

-The syntax for requesting journal information from CrossRef is ```http://api.crossref.org/journals/{ISSN}``` where {ISSN} is replaced with the ISSN of the journal
+>The syntax for requesting journal information from CrossRef is ```http://api.crossref.org/journals/{ISSN}``` where {ISSN} is replaced with the ISSN of the journal
+>

-* In the expression box type the GREL ```"http://api.crossref.org/journals/"+value```
+>* In the expression box type the GREL ```"http://api.crossref.org/journals/"+value```
-* Click 'OK'
+>* Click 'OK'
+>

-You should see a message at the top on the OpenRefine screen indicating it is fetching some data, and how far it has got.
+>You should see a message at the top on the OpenRefine screen indicating it is fetching some data, and how far it has got.
 Wait for this to complete.
 Fetching data for a single row should take only ten seconds or so, but fetching data for all rows will take longer.
 You can speed this up by modifying the "Throttle Delay" setting in the 'Add column by fetching URLs' dialog which controls the delay between each URL request made by OpenRefine.
 This is defaulted to a rather large 5000 milliseconds (5 seconds).
+>

-At this point you should have a new cell containing a long text string in a format called 'JSON' (this stands for JavaScript Object Notation, although very rarely spelt out in full).
+>At this point you should have a new cell containing a long text string in a format called 'JSON' (this stands for JavaScript Object Notation, although very rarely spelt out in full).
+>

-OpenRefine has a function for extracting data from JSON (sometimes referred to as 'parsing' the JSON).
+>OpenRefine has a function for extracting data from JSON (sometimes referred to as 'parsing' the JSON).
 The 'parseJson' function is explained in more detail at [https://github.com/OpenRefine/OpenRefine/wiki/GREL-Other-Functions](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Other-Functions).
+>

-* In the new column you've just added use the dropdown menu to access 'Edit column->Add column based on this column'
+>* In the new column you've just added use the dropdown menu to access 'Edit column->Add column based on this column'
-* Add a name for the new column e.g. "Journal Title"
+>* Add a name for the new column e.g. "Journal Title"
-* In the Expression box type the GREL ```value.parseJson().message.title```
+>* In the Expression box type the GREL ```value.parseJson().message.title```
-* You should see in the Preview the Journal title displays
+>* You should see in the Preview the Journal title displays
+>

-The reason for using 'Add column based on this column' is simply that this allows you to retain the full JSON and extract further data from it if you need to.
+>The reason for using 'Add column based on this column' is simply that this allows you to retain the full JSON and extract further data from it if you need to.
 If you only wanted the title and did not need any other information from the JSON you could use 'Edit cells->Transform...' with the same GREL expression.
+{: .challenge}

 ## Reconciliation services
 Reconciliation services allow you to lookup terms from your data in OpenRefine against external services, and use values from the external services in your data.